openresty/lua-nginx-module/README.markdown

 That is, the `ngx.ctx.foo` entry persists across the rewrite, access, and content phases of a request.

-Also, every request has its sown copy, include subrequests, for example:
+Also, every request has its own copy, include subrequests, for example:

     location /sub {
         content_by_lua '